-Join us at The Word for this new and informal fiction writing group for adults with crime writer, A.M.
+Join us at The Word for this informal fiction writing group for adults with crime writer, A.M.
 Peacock!

 It doesn’t matter if you’ve written a novel or are just writing for fun; if you want to seek support, advice and feedback from other writers, then this group is for you!

-Come along to this free session every 1st and 3rd Sunday of the month between 1-3pm starting from Sun 5 August.
+Come along to this free session every 1st and 3rd Sunday of the month between 1-3pm.

 A.M.
 Peacock (or Adam) grew up in the North East of England before leaving to study a degree in music and technology at the University of Hull.
 A subsequent return to his hometown of South Shields saw him spend seven years as a teacher in a local college before changing careers to become a trade union official.